Oakville Santa Claus Parade Supports Attentive Driving Habits

 prize money to the charity of their choice.
 The Awards

-Presentation will be held at the Operating Engineers Banquet Hall on DATE and
+Presentation will be held at the Operating Engineers Banquet Hall on

 the winning entries in each category will be submitted to the Oakville